LadyMinks/Semester-4/README.md

 ### Approach

 We started by looking at what shape the database should take.
-We did this mostly by looking at Dominos pizza for inspiration.
-Based on [this] we made a ERD model.
+We did this mostly by looking at Dominos Pizza for inspiration.
+Based on [this](https://github.com/LadyMinks/Semester-4/tree/master/Mario%20Pizza) we made an ERD model.
 After a few versions, we decided on [this](https://github.com/wickex/sem4-portfolio/blob/main/1-Dominos/erd-3.png) model.
 We also looked at the given data, and started figuring out how this data would fit into the new model we made.

 We wrote our database script in Datagrip.
 Datagrip is a very beginner-friendly tools by the makes of JetBrains, designed to query, create and manage databases.
 It runs on Windows, Linux and MacOS, and has a wide range of DBMS support.
 When the database was created, we decided for a code-first approach.
 While a database-first approach, using stored procedures might be more performance efficient, through modern ORMs, this is no longer really an issue.